rwerxdwa/Photo/README.md

-this folder contain i mages for the script
+this folder contain i mages for the wiki